jtleider/censusdata/README.rst

 The ACS (https://www.census.gov/programs-surveys/acs/)
 started in 2005.
 It provides information on a wide range of social, economic, demographic, and housing characteristics.
-Topics covered include income, employment, health insurance, the age distribution, education, among many others.
+Topics covered include income, employment, health insurance, the age distribution, and education, among many others.
 The ACS replaces the old Census long form, which used to be distributed to a subset of households responding to the decennial Census.
 The ACS produces survey-based period estimates.
 For instance, the